Unfortunately, diabetes is a growing issue in America.

 Diabetes Treatments

 Due to the nature of diabetes, it’s not a disease that can be treated without the help of a physician.
-Not only will your primary doctor be able to help you get a proper diagnosis, they’ll put together a diabetic care plan for you, too.
+Not only will your primary doctor be able to help you get a proper diagnosis, but they’ll put together a diabetic care plan for you, too.

 When you’re new to dealing with diabetes, one of the most important aspects of the condition is monitoring your blood sugar levels.
 This can be done with proper exercise, diet, and medication.